michaelhenkel/contrail-ooo-deployer/README.md

 # Install OSP10/11 with Contrail 3.2.x/4.0.x the easy way
+## What it does
+This ansible playbook
+- creates the undercloud VM
+- installs the undercloud
+- configures the undercloud
+- configures the overcloud
+-- networking
+-- nic template
 ## pre-requisites
 The undercloud is installed as a VM.
 The ansible playbook should be
 executed on the KVM host hosting the undercloud VM.